 Vertical polarisation is when the electric field is vertical.
 When people talk about polarisation they are referring to the electric field vector.
 References to 'vertical' and 'horizontal' are frequent since terrestrial antennas are normally vertical or horizontal relative to the ground.

 Example 1: Vertical polarisation is produced by a vertical dipole antenna.
-At an instant the top is positive voltage and the bottom is negative voltage - so the electric field produced is vertical.
+At an instant, the top is positive voltage and the bottom is negative voltage - so the electric field produced is vertical.

 To set nominal Vertical receive polarisation the broad faces of the LNB waveguide must be on top and underneath.

 These diagrams above show your view facing towards the satellite.
 Your viewpoint is from behind the dish looking forwards towards the satellite.
 You can see the feed horn window.
-The rectangular LNB waveguide is shown.
+The rectangular LNB receive waveguide is shown.
 Note the four possible starting positions in the top row.
 You then apply an adjustment, between -90, 0 and +90 deg, anticlockwise or clockwise.
 A -45 deg adjustment is shown as an example.
-Sometimes the LNB will hit the metal arm when you apply the adjustment; in this case start again with the alternative starting position, on the other side.
+Sometimes the LNB will hit the metal feed support arm when you apply the adjustment; in this case start again with the alternative starting position, on the other side.

 A few satellites (notably Astra and Eutelsat) were not constructed with their polarisation angles aligned accurately north-south.
 In the case of Eutelsat II Ku band and W Ku band you need to add +3.5 degrees to the calculated results, i.e. turn it a bit more clockwise to the right.
 In the case of Astra satellites add + 7 degrees clockwise rotation, while facing the satellite.
+The reason for this was to make the polarisation adjustment amount, as received on the ground, nearer to zero in the central region of the coverage beam.
+This reduces cross-polar interference in rain.

 Two polarisations (at right angles to one another) are often used simultaneously to provide two fold frequency reuse and this applies in both the uplink and down link frequency bands.